The elevator industry is growing

 Staying ahead of the trends

 The National Elevator Industry, Inc. estimates that there are 18 billion rides per year on American elevators.
 One of the best ways to manage in this growing industry is to have the right tools for your elevator company.
 A quality ERP system can handle both your field and home office operations.
-It gives you a single solution to control your daily functions and automate your processes, so you can stay organized.
-As you grow your clients and your technicians, an ERP could be an invaluable resource to get ahead of the competition.
+It gives you a single solution to control your daily functions and automate your processes.
+So you can stay organized.
+Especially, as you grow your clients and your technicians, an ERP could be an invaluable resource to get ahead of the competition.

 Mobile Office Manager (MOM) is an all-in-one ERP solution that offers all the essential features to manage operations in elevator companies.
 Schedule and dispatch technicians quickly to a job site after a call.
-Set up new projects including budgets, inventory, and estimates.
-Keep track of payments, analyze reports, and schedule billing cycles.
+So, set up new projects including budgets, inventory, and estimates.
+Especially, to keep track of payments, analyze reports, and schedule billing cycles.
 All these features and more, which are essential to rise above in a growing elevator industry, are available in MOM.